Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 We describe two classes of threats:

 * Threats described in [@!RFC6973] 'Privacy Considerations for Internet Protocols'
-  * Privacy terminology, threats to privacy and mitigations as described in Sections 3, 5 and 6 of [@!RFC6973].
+  * Privacy terminology, threats to privacy, and mitigations as described in Sections 3, 5, and 6 of [@!RFC6973].

 * DNS Privacy Threats
   * These are threats to the users and operators of DNS privacy services that